pidg64/openai-whisper-sample/README.md

-# Voice Transcription System with Spacebar
+# Voice Transcription System

-This project allows you to transcribe audio in Spanish using OpenAI's Whisper model.
+This project allows you to transcribe audio in English using a `faster-whisper`, a reimplementation of OpenAI's Whisper model.
 The system consists of a REST API that handles recording and transcription, and a keyboard control script that lets you start and stop recordings by pressing the spacebar.

 ## Requirements